watzon/arg_parser/README.md

 ArgParser is designed to be configurable so it can handle a wide variety of use cases.
 As such, it includes several overridable methods which can be used to modify its behavior.
 These are:

-- `on_validation_error` - called when a validation error occurs
+- `on_validation_error` - called when a validation error occurs; by default calls `add_validation_error` and then raises `ArgParser::ValidationError`
-- `on_unknown_attribute` - called when an unknown attribute is encountered
+- `on_unknown_attribute` - called when an unknown attribute is encountered; by default raises `ArgParser::UnknownAttributeError`
-- `on_missing_attribute` - called when a required attribute is missing
+- `on_missing_attribute` - called when a required attribute is missing; by default raises `ArgParser::MissingAttributeError`
-- `on_conversion_error` - called when a value isn't able to be converted to the specified type
+- `on_conversion_error` - called when a value isn't able to be converted to the specified type; by default raises `ArgParser::ConversionError`

 In addition, the way keys are parsed can be modified by overriding the `parse_key` method.
 By default, it simply removes one or two dashes from the beginning of the key.
 For example, `--name` becomes `name`, and `-n` becomes `n`.